kevicency/Octopress-NuGet-Aside/README.md

 # Octopress NuGet Aside

-This is a simple aside for <a href="http://www.octopress.org">Octopress</a> that uses the Nuget Gallery API to dislay the most downloaded NuGet packages you published.
-The loading time isn't that good currently because the NuGet Search API has no direct support for search by owner and I have to reroute the request using the [Google Feed API](https://developers.google.com/feed/v1/) because they currently don't support JSON.
+This is a simple aside for <a href="http://www.octopress.org">Octopress</a> that uses the Nuget Gallery API to dislay the most downloaded NuGet packages where you are an author.
+The loading time isn't that great currently because the NuGet Search API doesn't support JSON (JSONP) and returns all versions of every package.
+I also have to reroute the request using the [Google Feed API](https://developers.google.com/feed/v1/).

 ## Setup